 Make your existence widely known

 In these times of platform challenges for digital publishers, you’ve got to deploy a smart, targeted marketing strategy so your audience can find you quickly and easily.
-Nobody is going to invest time and efforts in finding your magazine, especially when there are plenty of great options right in front of them on social media.
+Nobody is going to invest time and effort in finding your magazine, especially when there are plenty of great options right in front of them on social media.
 The digital magazines that are doing well are available on every tablet and smartphone and have multiple ways for the audience to reach their content.
 They also find ways to keep the audience coming back.

 As per a survey that compared consumer preferences when it comes to print versus digital magazines found barriers to digital such as “never remembering to open the app after subscribing.”
 Placing subscribers on a mailing list and then sending relevant information and reminders to their email accounts is a great way to keep them heading to your app.
 To help you through, mag+ lets you instantly create and send push notifications to the readers.